1. How to take care of your implants first 14 days?

 If you use tooth prosthesis, avoid wearing it the first month after the surgery.
 If you must wear it for aesthetic reasons, it mustn't contact with the implants (the pressure would apply on them, making them sway) - it is recommended to check with your dentist or dental technician in order to avoid complications.

-2. How to avoid the infection near implants?
+2. How to avoid infection near implants?

-Maintain ideal oral hygiene.
+Maintain thorough oral hygiene

 Antibiotics: we recommend penicillin, if you have allergy to it, the alternative is ofloxacin.